bioinfo-pf-curie/mpiSORT/README.md

 Output are bam files per chromosome.
 A bam files for discordant reads.
 A bam file for unmapped reads.

+Up to now the only way to uncompress the results: samtools view -Sh chrN.bam > chrN.sam <br />

 8) MPI version:
 ------------